 the new epoch.
 The rules of 10.71.2.1 (General(#1091)) apply for frame retransmissions and acknowledgments.

-At any point of time, for the current EDP epoch(#1243) of iteration number n in an EDP epoch(#1101)

-sequence, the start time GETn+1 of the next EDP epoch of the sequence, is computed according to the formula:

-GETn+1 = GTn+1 + ΔIT

-ΔIT = PRF-128\64(PGTK, "ERCM", GTn+1) mod (RandTR)

-With:

-GTn+1 =GTn+ GEI

-Or

-n = ⌊(TSF - GT0) / GEI⌋

-GTn+1 =GT0+ (n+1) x GEI

-and where:

-n is the current iteration of the EDP epoch sequence.

-GT is the reference start time of the EDP epoch.

-GEI is the value indicated in the Epoch Interval Duration of the EDP Epoch Settings

-field

-TSF is the current value of the internal TSF counter of the receiving link.

-PRF-Length is the pseudorandom function defined in 12.7.1.2

-GT0 is the value indicated in the Next Epoch Start Time field of EDP Epoch Settings

-field

-RandTR is the value indicated in the Time Range field of the EDP Epoch Settings field

-PGTK (for Privacy GTK) is the cryptographic key assigned by an EDP AP MLD that is used to manage the

-group EDP epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.

-If the effective start time GET of an EDP epoch occurs during an ongoing TXOP, the epoch starts at the end

-of this TXOP.

 TGbi editor: Create clause 10.71.2.5 as follow

+10.71.2.5 EDP epoch start time computation (#1116)

+To avoid an easy determination of the epoch stat time by an eavesdropper, the start time of each EDP epoch is determined by introducing a pseudo random variation around a reference start time occurring at a regular interval.

-At any point of time, for the current EDP epoch(#1243) of iteration number n in an EDP epoch(#1101) sequence, the start time GETn+1 of the next EDP epoch of the sequence, is computed according to the formula:
+At any point of time, for any EDP epoch(#1243) (#1254) number n ( n > 0) in an EDP epoch(#1101) sequence, the link TSF timer value corresponding to the start time of the EDP epoch number n is called EpochTSFStartTime(n) (#1256), and is computed according to the formula:

-GETn+1 = GTn+1 + ΔITΔIT = PRF-128\64(PGTK, "ERCM", GTn+1) mod (RandTR)

-With:

-GTn+1 =GTn+ GEI

-Or

-n = ⌊(TSF - GT0) / GEI⌋

-GTn+1 =GT0+ (n+1) x GEI
+(#1256) EpochTSFStartTime(n) = ReferenceTSFStartTime(n) + TSFOffset + ΔIT

+With :

+n = ⌊TSFLink- FirstTSFStartTime EpochInterval ⌋ (#1246) (#1250)

+ReferenceTSFStartTime(n) = FirstTSFStartTime + n  EpochInterval (#1051) (#1247) (#1256)(#1244)

+ΔIT = int (#1249) (KDF-Hash-Length(PGTK, "ERCM", ReferenceTSFStartTime(n))) mod RandTR .(#1246)

-and where:
+(#1248, #1050)and where:

-n is the current iteration of the EDP epoch sequence.
+n is the current number (#1254) of the EDP epoch in the EDP epoch sequence.

-GT is the reference start time of the EDP epoch.
+ReferenceTSFStartTime(n) is the TSF timer(#1252) value of the receiving link corresponding to the start time of the EDP epoch number n in the EDP epoch sequence. (#1051)(#1256)

+TSFOffset is the TSF offset value between the current link and the link used during the EDP Epoch Settings exchange.

-GEI is the value indicated in the Epoch Interval Duration of the EDP Epoch Settings field
+EpochInterval is the value in TU corresponding to the (#1052)Epoch Interval Duration field (#1251) of the EDP Epoch Settings field

-TSF is the current value of the internal TSF counter of the receiving link.
+TSFLink is the current value of the internal TSF timer(#1252) of the current link.

-PRF-Length is the pseudorandom function defined in 12.7.1.2
+KDF-Hash-Length is the key derivation function as defined in 12.7.1.6.2 (Key derivation function (KDF)) using the hash algorithm identified by the AKM suite selector (see Table 9-190 (AKM suite selectors)) .(#1246).

+Length is the number of bits to derive.
+64-bits are derived for ΔIT.(#1246)

-GT0 is the value indicated in the Next Epoch Start Time field of EDP Epoch Settings Field
+FirstTSFStartTime is the value indicated in the First Epoch TSF Start Time field of the (#1253) EDP Epoch Settings Field.

-RandTR is the value indicated in the Time Range field of the EDP Epoch Settings field
+RandTR is the value in TU corresponding to the Time Range field, of the EDP Epoch Settings field

-PGTK (for Privacy GTK) is the cryptographic key assigned by an EDP AP MLD that is used to manage the group EDP epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.
+PGTK (for Privacy GTK) (#1265)is the cryptographic key assigned by an EDP AP MLD that is used to manage the group EDP epoch, distributed to the EDP non-AP MLDs associated with the EDP AP MLD.

+Note1: In some implementation, the number of the current Epoch of an EDP epoch sequence can be maintained as a counter starting at 0 for the first epoch of the sequence and incremented by one after the start of the next epoch in the sequence. (#1248, #1050)

+Note2: For a given link, the TSF timer value, for this link, corresponding to the EDP Epoch start time, can be determined by using the value of the TSF Offset value between the current link and the link used during the EDP epoch setup procedure, received in the latest Basic Multi-Link element exchange. (#1256)

+If the start time of an EDP epoch occurs during an ongoing TXOP, the FA parameters corresponding to the new EDP Epoch applies at the end of this TXOP. (#1266)

 TGbi editor: Modify clause 10.71.3 as follow